tlangerak/tlangerak.github.io/_news/announcement_3.md

 related_posts: false
 ---

 I will be graduating this year.
-I am look for next opportunities in academia and industry, both as intern and full-time.
+I am looking for next opportunities in academia and industry, both as intern and full-time.